techmatters/hrm/README.md

 #### Redeploying jobs to localstack after code changes

 If you modify a lambda job, you must redeploy with `npm run localstack:deploy` for localstack to pick up the changes.
+The `npm run test:e2e` script will do this for you, but will use the longer `localstack:init` script.
+For faster test running use `npm run localstack:deploy` and then `npm run test:e2e --workspaces --if-present`

 #### Localstack logs